Article

 While active management has a long history in the mutual fund world, active strategies are a relatively new concept within the ETF market.
 The evolution of active ETFs should not be that surprising, however, when you consider that asset managers are responding to the growing demand and broad adoption of the ETF structure.
 As the range of strategies expands, active ETFs should be seen as a natural extension to the existing passive and smart beta approaches.

-The term “active ETFs” encompasses a wider range of strategies, but the simplest way to think about this category of ETF is that they don’t aim to replicate a benchmark but instead are designed to meet specific objectives such as alpha generation, risk management or income enhancement.
+The term “active ETFs” encompasses a wide range of strategies, but the simplest way to think about this category of ETF is that they don’t aim to replicate a benchmark but instead are designed to meet specific objectives such as alpha generation, risk management or income enhancement.

 “Beta plus” active strategies fit between pure beta funds that aim to track market-cap-weighted benchmarks and traditional active funds that try to outperform them.
 You can also find a variety of “beta plus” strategies along this scale, each potentially using different inputs to generate the alpha and different performance objectives and risk tolerance levels.